Skip to content

 trees list[str]

-list of strings where each string represents a decision tree estimator and collectively represent an ensemble decision tree estimator (i.e. RandomForest)
+list of strings where each string represents a decision tree estimator and collectively represent an ensemble decision tree estimator (i.e., RandomForest)

 Source code in geemap/ml.py